Sharing pages is table stakes for working with your team in Notion — it enables communication and cross-functional teamwork.

 Invite link.
 When you’ve added someone, you can use the toggle next to their name to decide whether to make them a member or admin.

-If you'’d like to learn more about admins, members, and guests, we got you covered.
+If you'd like to learn more about membership types, we got you covered.

 One of the easiest ways to start working with your team in Notion is to enable those with a work email to automatically join your workspace.